bribribrian/MystiCamp/README.md

 MystiCamp
 =

 Thank you for visiting MystiCamp.
 MystiCamp is a single-page, full stack clone of Hipcamp.
-Users can view listings, see their locations, and view the attributes of each listing.
+Users can view listings, see their locations, and view the attributes of each listing, search listings by location, and make bookings.

 Technologies Implemented:
 =
 - ### Front End:
    - React
    - Redux
+   - Google Maps API
+   - Javascript
+   - HTML5
+   - CSS3/SCSS

  - ### Back End:
    - PostgreSQL